Monday, 5 January 2026

 4. Describe the lighting arrangement in the studio.

 Ans.
-The narrator sits in a beam of sunlight filtered through factory cotton hung against a frosted skylight.
-This artificial and complicated arrangement shows the photographer’s obsession with light and adds to the comic, over-serious atmosphere of the studio.
+The narrator sits “in a beam of sunlight filtered through a sheet of factory cotton hung against a frosted skylight.”
+This artificial filtering shows the photographer’s obsession with controlling light.
+The contraption is both practical and slightly ridiculous, highlighting the studio’s technical, scientific atmosphere.

 5. Why does the photographer rush out of the machine tearing at the cotton and panes?